 If you are not very well, or aged over about 70, it is likely that you will not be given a transplant but instead will be offered continued consolidation drug therapy.
-Both types of transplant will be followed by a prolonged period of maintenance drug therapy.
+Maintenance therapy might also be used after induction therapy.